-• Last Topology Which indicates the amount of time that has elapsed since the bridge example, 2 days 5 hours 10 minutes and 4 seconds.
+Which indicates the amount of time that has elapsed since the bridge was initialized or reset, and the last topographic change occurred.
+The time is displayed in a day hour minute second format, for example, 2 days 5 hours 10 minutes and 4 seconds.